xaviershay/blog/_posts/2018-05-02-reinventing-organizations-review.md

 Communication](https://en.wikipedia.org/wiki/Nonviolent_Communication) served
 as a foundation for productive and compassionate conflict.

-### Holocracy
+### Holacracy

-Holocracy is not much talked about in this book, but is what most people think of when they hear self-management.
-And the popular impression isn't positive: in a [post announcing they were moving away from Holocracy](https://blog.medium.com/management-and-organization-at-medium-2228cc9d93e9), Andy Doyle from Medium acknowledged that popular perception of the practice had hurt their ability to attract people:
+Holacracy is not much talked about in this book, but is what most people think of when they hear self-management.
+And the popular impression isn't positive: in a [post announcing they were moving away from Holacracy](https://blog.medium.com/management-and-organization-at-medium-2228cc9d93e9), Andy Doyle from Medium acknowledged that popular perception of the practice had hurt their ability to attract people:

 > Holacracy has become fraught with misconceptions that make it hard to separate the actual system from the imagined one.
 In recruiting, this became a problem—particularly among more experienced candidates, who worried that they were being hired as “bosses” in a boss-less company.